-The Integrated Program in Biochemistry (IPiB) is a joint graduate program between the Department of Biochemistry and the Department of Biomolecular Chemistry, providing students with the opportunity to work with 50 faculty members.
-The program offers a Ph.D. degree with a major in biochemistry.
+Biochemistry is the study of biological molecules, their roles in the cell, and the chemistry of their reactions in living systems.
+The Integrated Program in Biochemistry (IPiB) is the merged graduate program between the Department of Biochemistry (in the College of Agricultural and Life Sciences) and the Department of Biomolecular Chemistry (in the School of Medicine and Public Health).
+The program trains the next generation of biochemists and prepares them for 21st century challenges in science.
+IPiB offers a Ph.D. degree with a major in biochemistry.
 Although an M.S. degree is officially offered, students are not admitted for a terminal master's degree.

 The program participates with the School of Medicine and Public Health in offering a joint program for students wishing to complete both the M.D. and Ph.D. degrees.
 The basic prerequisites and degree requirements for the Ph.D. in the M.D./Ph.D. program are identical to those for the major in biochemistry; however, the minor may be taken in medical sciences.
 For the prerequisites and degree requirements for the M.D. degree, as well as the online application form, see Medical Scientist Training Program.

 This master’s program is offered for work leading to the Ph.D.
 Students may not apply directly for the master’s, and should instead see the admissions information for the Ph.D.

 Graduate School Resources

 Resources to help you afford graduate study might include assistantships, fellowships, traineeships, and financial aid.
 Further funding information is available from the Graduate School.
 Be sure to check with your program for individual policies and processes related to funding.

 Review the Graduate School minimum academic progress and degree requirements, in addition to the program requirements listed below.